PhilipYip1988/python-tutorials/021_numeric_python_library/readme.md

 ![img_026](./images/img_026.png)

-A 2d array is known as a matrix and can be formed when the ```object``` is a list of equally sized lists:
+A more general 2d array is known as a matrix and can be formed when the ```object``` is a list of equally sized lists:

 ```
 matrix1 = np.array([[1, 2, 3],